 - Obey all federal, state, and local laws.

-- Users will respect the privacy of others by not misrepresenting oneself as another user; by not attempting to modify or gain access to any files, passwords, or data belonging to others or to the library.
+- Respect the privacy of others by not misrepresenting oneself as another user; by not attempting to modify or gain access to any files, passwords, or data belonging to others or to the library.

-- Users will not send, receive or display text or graphics, which may reasonably be construed as obscene according to Wisconsin State Statutes Obscenities Law.
+- Do not send, receive or display text or graphics, which may reasonably be construed as obscene according to Wisconsin State Statutes Obscenities Law.

-- Users agree not to make changes to the setup or configuration or the software or hardware of Library electronic equipment.
+- Users agree not to make changes to the setup or configuration to the Library’s software or hardware.
+Copying of software is prohibited.

 - Users agree to log-off properly when they are finished.

-- Patrons attempting to crash or degrade or change security of the Library’s computer systems, damaging equipment, software or data belonging to the library will be held financially responsible for any damage they cause to library property.
+- Patrons attempting to crash, degrade or damage any equipment, software or data belonging to the library will be held financially responsible for any damage they cause to library property.

 Internet Access for Children: